-W3D Portfolio Grades 11, 12
+STEM 3D Portfolio Grades 11, 12

-(Prerequisite: Sculpture and either Woodworking or Jewelry and permission of instructor)
+(Prerequisite: Woodworking, Jewelry, and permission of instructor)

 Delve deeper into the capabilities and expressiveness of sculpture, jewelry or other three-dimensional materials to assemble a body of work with innovative concepts and forms.
 Aimed at assembling a college portfolio, this class requires considerable motivation, discipline, and imagination.
-This class may be taken up to three times; it is required for students submitting a portfolio for AP to take the course three times.
+This class may be taken